The church of Christ

 Jesus said to the Samaritan woman at the well, "God is a Spirit: and they that worship him must worship in spirit and truth" (John 4:24).
 There are two commandments here.
 We must worship God and it must be in spirit and in truth, meaning from the heart and correctly.
 The Christians at Corinth deviated from the pattern and were abusing the Lord's supper.
 They were sternly rebuked by Paul for this, (1 Corinthians 11:18-21).
 We find that Paul rehearsed the original example for them in order to show them the right pattern, (1 Corinthians 11:24-29).
 It is therefore important that we seek from scripture the pattern of worship that the faithful first century Christians engaged in and follow that pattern ourselves today.

-By studying to show ourselves approved (2 Timothy 2:15), and diligently seeking (Hebrews 11:6), we can determine how the first faithful Christians patterned their lives after Christ.
+By studying to show ourselves approved (2 Timothy 2:15), and diligently seeking (Hebrews 11:6), we can determine how the first faithful Christians patterned their lives obediently after Christ and the Apostles.
 And by molding ourselves to that pattern and that pattern only, we can be assured that we are in every way living a pleasing life in the sight of God.
 If we want to be faithful Christians we have to follow the examples we have of faithful Christians in the scripture.
 If we want to receive the blessings they received, then we have to live like they lived.
 If we want the forgiveness of sin they had, we have to follow the pattern they followed to obtain it.
 If we want to avoid the pitfalls they encountered, we have to avoid the sin they were taught to shun.
 By studying and learning the pattern the first faithful Christians lived in Christ, and by diligently following that pattern, we can be assured that we are just what they were; Christians.
+And that is really all we want to be.

 Home | Church of Christ Sermons | Online Bible | Church of Christ Bible Studies | Bible Study Forum